 - Using keywords for your chosen niche, get a cheap domain name and hang your shingle.

-- Hire a real geek to make you a pretty banner and customize your theme/template if necessary.
+- Hire a geek to make you a pretty banner and customize your theme/template if necessary.

-- Go the library and/or search Google to recycle (plagiarize) OBC (Other Blogger’s Content).
+- Go the library and/or search Google to find great content for your blog.